kaluuma-muhammad/vue3-pinia-and-laravel-9-blog-app/README.md

 ```
 composer update
 ```
-It'll install all the composer dependecies required by the backend app
+It'll install all the composer dependencies required by the backend app
 Migrate all the migration tables and start the backend server

 ```